-This has been undertaken for the Poole Harbour European marine site by assessing the relative exposure of the interest features or their component sub-features to the effects of broad categories of human activities currently occurring on the site.
+This has been undertaken for the Pagham Harbour European marine site by assessing the relative exposure of the interest features of their component sub-features on the site to the effects of broad categories of human activities currently occurring on the site as at March 2000.
 The exposure has been assessed in relation to the use of habitats by birds.
 As an example, wintering birds' feeding and roosting grounds may be considered highly exposed to toxic contamination from synthetic compounds due to the locations and intensity of discharges into an area.